-Postgraduate work covering a full academic year can be taken only with the approval of the head of the department concerned and the Dean.
+Postgraduate work covering a full or part of an academic year can be taken only with the approval of the head of the department concerned and the Dean.

 The fees for postgraduate instruction in clinical medicine in cooperation with the Commonwealth Fund have been fixed and the students are notified prior to registration.
 These fees are paid by the Commonwealth Fund.